 He has recently commented in interviews lately that the James Bond character is ‘misogynistic’.
 To quote him:

 But let’s not forget that he’s actually a misogynist.
 A lot of women are drawn to him chiefly because he embodies a certain kind of danger and never sticks around for too long.

 This description has been attached to the series for years but is overrun with that being Agent 007 and that saving the world is exciting and sexy.
 If anything, I pretty much agree with Daniel Craig, the James Bond character does embody the trait of misogyny but perhaps is relationships with women stem from his childhood and his job of being a spy.
 Who knows – it is 2015 and in all honesty I am sick of reading articles relating to the women of Bond movies as ‘Bond Girls’, with them solely focusing on their relationship with James Bond, the clothes they wear and their body image.
 There is definitely more to life media and society, just make a great movie and move on.
 Perhaps women and the Bond series would make another interesting post on its own?

 As you can tell from this blog, I am so excited for the new movie Spectre, out this week.
 Even if this is Daniel Craig’s last Bond movie, I’ll watch them with much happiness for years to come.
 The brilliant thing with movies is that they are here to enjoy forever.

 If you big Hollywood casting agents happen to be reading my blog, I do believe that Tom Hardy will be an apt successor to Daniel Craig as James Bond and he has my very blessing too. 🤗

-Please note – images in this post do not belong to me.
-They have been sourced from Twitter and Instagram for reference purposes only.
+Please note – gifs in this post do not belong to me.
+They have been sourced from GIPHY for reference purposes only.